rezanikfal/Tutorials/Angular-help-RxJS.md

   * When it emmits a value, it lets the observer know that the value has been emmited.
   * In other words, for Subject, when you throw the value 10 i.e. ```subject.next(10)``` it emmits the 10 right away.
 * __BehaviorSubject__
   * Takes an initial value.
+Always emits the most recent value and notify the subscribers as soon as you throw a value in.
 * __ReplaySubject__
   * Get all values that already have been emmited.
 ## Scan Operator